omniupdate/example-code-breadcrumbs/readme.md

 The `breadcrumb.xsl` code here provides a mechanism to build out breadcrumbs for pages in a section by recursively checking a file in each of the parent sections and the current section for the breadcrumb titles.
 Each breadcrumb up the tree will link to the index/default page of the section, with a final breadcrumb appearing for pages that are not index/default pages.

+Users who wish to implement this code should have a basic understanding of XSL and the implementation skeleton.

  - This code assumes that a section properties file (`_props.pcf`) is being used to extract section titles for each section.
  - If there aren't any section properties files, the XSL can be modified to check the page title of the index/default page of each section instead.
  - If the user leaves the breadcrumb value empty or enters the value of "$skip", the build out will skip the breacrumb for that folder.